BrightspaceUILabs/facet-filter-sort/README.md

 ### d2l-labs-applied-core-filters

-The same design as the `d2l-labs-applied-filters` above, but this version works with the `d2l-filter` component in `core`.
+The same design as the deprecated `d2l-labs-applied-filters` below, but this version works with the `d2l-filter` component in `core`.
 It supports hooking up to multiple filters and will be migrated to `core` once designs are finalized.

 #### Attributes